-How do we reconcile this reversibility with the manifest irreversibility of the Second Law of thermodynamics?
 Although there have been many attempts over the last century to resolve this paradox, the matter wasn't really settled until the first proof of a Fluctuation Theorem in 1994.

 A less well-known problem concerns Clausius' Inequality.
 In some ways this is an even more fundamental problem because it concerns thermodynamics rather than statistical mechanics.
-Clausius' Inequality for the heat, Q, transferred to a thermal reservoir, states that the cyclic integral $\oint dQ/T \ge 0$ where T is the equilibrium thermodynamic temperature of that reservoir.
+Clausius' Inequality for the heat, Q, transferred to a thermal reservoir, states that the cyclic integral $\oint dQ/T \ge 0$ where T is the equilibrium thermodynamic temperature of that reservoir or set of reservoirs.
 When this inequality is in fact an equality, we have the usual argument that $\int dQ/T$ is a state function and represents the equilibrium change in the entropy.
 Clausius went on to apply his inequality to the system of interest and the reservoir.
 Indeed in his original papers he doesn't even distinguish between the two systems.
-He is famous for stating that the entropy of the Universe (system of interest plus the reservoir) "tends to increase".

-Now comes the difficulty: when we have a strict inequality: $\oint dQ/T > 0$ either the system of interest or the reservoir, or both, are not in true thermodynamic equilibrium (the process is not quasi-static).
+Now comes the difficulty: when we have a strict inequality: $\oint dQ/T > 0$ either the system of interest or the reservoir, or both, is or are, not in true thermodynamic equilibrium (the process is not quasi-static).
 In this case what is the temperature?
-It is only defined for quasi-static or equilibrium processes.
-This difficulty was discussed in the late $19^{th}$ century by Orr and Buckingham.
+Temperature is only defined for quasi-static or equilibrium processes.
+This particular difficulty was discussed in the late 19th century by Orr and Buckingham.

 "There are three things in Prof. Orr's article (Phil Mag S6 V8 No 46 p509 (1904)) which stand out as of particular importance.
-He says in substance, though with great moderation, that all proofs of the theorem.. when the integral is taken round an irreversible cycle, are rubbish," ...
-Buckingham continues: "The question how a treatise should be written is not so easily answered. ...I do not know of a single book which today deserves the title of 'Treatise on Thermodynamics' "E. Buckingham Phil Mag S6, v9 p208(1905).
+He says in substance, though with great moderation, that all proofs of the theorem... when the integral is taken round an irreversible cycle, are rubbish," ...
+Buckingham continues: "The question how a treatise should be written is not so easily answered. ...I do not know of a single book which today deserves the title of 'Treatise on Thermodynamics' " E. Buckingham Phil Mag S6, v9 p208(1905).

-In 1905 Planck responded saying in part that: "If a process takes place so violently that one can no longer define temperature or density, then the usual definition of entropy is inapplicable".
+In 1905 Planck responded saying in part that: "If a process takes place so violently that one can no longer define temperature..., then the usual definition of entropy is inapplicable".
 In that same year Buckingham discussed problems with writing textbooks for the average students while being aware at the time, of some of the difficulties mentioned above.
 He realised that some of the smarter students might recognise the logical inconsistencies in applying Clausius' inequality to non-equilibrium systems.
 Buckingham concluded: "We must leave the question of the proper method for a treatise to the future when the difficulties which now beset us may have vanished."
 Buckingham Phil Mag S6 v9, p208(1905).

-The theory of the relaxation of systems to equilibrium is also fraught with difficulties.
+The theory of the relaxation to equilibrium is also fraught with difficulties.
 The first reasonably general approach to this problem is summarized in the Boltzmann H-theorem.
-Beginning with the definition of the H-function, Boltzmann proved that the Boltzmann equation for the time evolution of the single particle probability density, implies, for uniform ideal gases, a monotonic decrease in the H-function [2, 4, 6] - see the review by Lebowitz [7] for a modern discussion of Boltzmann's ideas.
+Beginning with the definition of the H-function, Boltzmann proved that the Boltzmann equation for the time evolution of the single particle probability density, implies, for uniform ideal gases, a monotonic decrease of the H-function in time [2, 4, 6] - see the review by Lebowitz [7] for a modern discussion of Boltzmann's ideas.